MobilityData/mobility-database-catalogs/README.md

 Code licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).

+Individual transit data sources are subject to the terms & conditions of their own respective data provider.
+If you are a transit provider and there is a data source that should not be included in the repository, please contact emma@mobilitydata.org and we'll remove it as soon as possible.

 ## Contributing

 We welcome contributions to the project!
 Please check out our [Contribution guidelines](/CONTRIBUTING.md) for details.